A custom experimental setup for scintillator characterization: application to a Ce-doped GAGG crystal: Case study: crystal

 The number of single-cell events equivalent to a certain amount of deposited energy depends not only on the intrinsic properties of the scintillator, but also on the experimental configuration.
 Starting from the amount of firing cells, the SiPM producers provide an empirical formula to retrieve the number of photons that reached the sensor~\cite{HPK:web_formula}.
 The latter is obtained based on the hypothesis that, given the specifications of the SiPM, each cell can either fire once or more depending on the pulse width.
 In turn, from the number of photons reaching the sensor it is possible to get an estimate of the \GAGG light yield, although approximated.

 We found that with our setup around $1150$ single-cell pulses correspond to an \ce{e^+e^-} annihilation event of $511$~keV, i.\,e.\ about $2250$ per MeV deposited in the crystal.
 By using different sources, we could actually verify the linearity between the amplitude of the \gm events and the number of single-cell pulses.
-The number of photons per MeV according to Ref.~\cite{HPK:web_formula} is $\sim 6700$ which, considering that this refers only to the active area of the SiPM, becomes $\sim 18600$ photons over the whole crystal face to which the sensor is coupled.
+These $2250$ single-cell pulses per MeV, according to Ref.~\cite{HPK:web_formula}, correspond to $\sim 6700$ photons per MeV.
+Considering that this refers only to the active area of the SiPM, they become $\sim 18600$ over the whole crystal face to which the sensor is coupled.
 In addition, since the crystal face opposite to the SiPM was bare, we can conservatively add another factor $2$ to the computation.
 We thus obtain an estimate for the \GAGG light yield of $\sim 37200$ photons per MeV, fairly compatible with the nominal value of $\sim 40000$ indicated by the crystal producer, especially considering that we did not include minor effects such as some light dispersion on the coated side faces of the crystal, which still remains unavoidable.